Things To See & Do

 About Bikaner

-Bikaner is a historic desert city in northern Rajasthan.
-It was founded in 1488 by Rao Bika, a Rajput ruler of the Rathore dynasty.
-The city developed as an important trade center along old caravan routes that connected Central Asia and western India.
+Bikaner is a desert city in north Rajasthan.
+Founded in 1488 by Rao Bika.
+Rathore ruler.
+The city grew on old caravan routes.
+Trade moved between Central Asia and western India.

 Best Time to Visit Bikaner